nimiq/tutorial/src/content/tutorial/6-gasless-transfers/6-optimized-fees/content.md

 You now have a production-grade fee engine that:

 - ✅ Tracks live gas prices and relay minimums.
+- ✅ Queries contract for accurate gas limits.
+- ✅ Uses Uniswap V3 for real-time POL/USDT rates.
 - ✅ Applies thoughtful buffers to avoid underpayment.
-- ✅ Converts POL costs into USDT predictably.
 - ✅ Compares relays and selects the most cost-effective option.

 At this point your gasless transaction pipeline matches the approach we ship in the Nimiq wallet - ready for real users.
-From here you can integrate oracles, caching layers, and monitoring to keep everything running smoothly.
-Continue with the [Nimiq Developer Center](https://developers.nimiq.com/) recipes to embed the finished fee engine in your dApp UI.
+The next lesson covers USDC transfers using the EIP-2612 permit approval method, showing how different tokens require different approval strategies.